FooBarWidget/gls-spec/GLS design document.md

 #### 3.1.1.
 User configured start command

-The config `app_start_command` (and variants) should be used to tell Passenger that this is a generic app, and how to start it.
+The config `app_start_command` (and equivalents) should be used to tell Passenger that this is a generic app, and how to start it.

 Nginx example: